-Find more resources for you and your agency including a template for a Talent Catalyst coaching conversation, and more on on the Talent Development page of icma.org/coaching.
+Find more resources for you and your agency including a template for a Talent Catalyst coaching conversation, and more on on the Talent Development page at icma.org/talent-development.

-Don Maruska, MBA, JD, Master Certified Coach Visit the ICMA Coaching Program at icma.org/coaching.
+Don Maruska, MBA, JD, Master Certified Coach Visit the ICMA Coaching Program at icma.org/icma-coaching-program.